 In an article in the FT two years ago, Lord Myners recalled his time as head of a big City fund house, where he challenged his colleagues to trade less frequently.

 “This measure, which I called the inertia index,” Lord Myners wrote, “revealed thatMeanwhile, half of those at the bottom of the performance pile had contributed to their own injuries, and could have done better if they had stayed away from the telephone.”

 Why, then, are our money managers quite so hyperactive?
 Why do they see the need to turn over their entire portfolio, on average, every 1.7 years?
 Why don’t they truly invest in companies, and really get involved in corporate governance, rather than just buy and sell stocks?

 One of the biggest problems, of course, is that they’re paid a fortune.
 It wouldn’t look good if they whiled away their hours dunking custard creams into endless cups of tea.
 They need to be seen to be doing something.

-Personally I would love to see a new generation of active funds that don’t employ full-time managers at all — that simply hire a consultant once year, or even every five years, to review the portfolio and, only if it’s deemed strictly necessary, to reposition it slightly.
+Personally, I would love to see a new generation of active funds that don’t employ full-time managers at all — that simply hire a consultant once a year, or even every five years, to review the portfolio and, only if it’s deemed strictly necessary, to reposition it slightly.